 Park City Main Street Historic District has 47 buildings on 13 acres along Park City’s Main Street.
 It has been listed on the U.S. National Register of Historic Places.
 It has a very cozy apres-ski feel to it.
 I believe it represents one of the best examples of a silver mining town in Utah.
 Here in Main Street Historic District, you can see a piece of good ole’ Americana by noting the architecture of this charming “old west” mining town from the mid-1800s.
 There is even a small park dedicated to these miners who established the town.
 The famous statue is there to welcome you.

-We chose Aloha Ski and Snowboard Rental in Park City downtown, which has 9 convenient Park City ski shop locations, including 2 at the base of Park City Mountain Resort and 4 slopeside at Canyons Village.
+We chose Aloha Ski Rental Park City in the downtown area, which has 9 convenient Park City ski shop locations, including 2 at the base of Park City Mountain Resort and 4 slopeside at Canyons Village.
 That way, wherever we are, we could find them quickly if needed.
 They were our first stop and had amazing service.
 They set us at ease, fitted our boots, and talked to us about our needs, even though the place was jam-packed with potential new skiers in the store.
 Their attentiveness and jovial spirit were well noted.
+This is a must-do in Park City Utah, as the people were so super nice!

 #6 Check out the Park City Museum